Student Code of Conduct

 - Timely adjudication and resolution of the case.

 - Privacy regarding past conduct that is irrelevant to the case.
-The administrative conduct officer will determine relevancy and has the discretion to exclude irrelevant information.
+The irrelevant information will not be discussed during the proceedings.

-- Be notified of the outcome of the case when the proceedings are concluded, for instances of violent crimes only.
+- Be notified of the outcome of the case when the proceedings are concluded, for proceedings involving accusations of violent crimes, dating violence, domestic violence, sexual assault, and stalking only.

-- Misconduct during an examination or academic exercise: Copying from another student’s paper, consulting unauthorized material, giving information to another student, collaborating with one or more students without authorization, or otherwise failing to abide by the University or instructor’s rules governing the examination or academic exercise without the instructor’s permission.
+- Misconduct during an examination or academic exercise: Copying from another student, consulting unauthorized material, giving information to another student, collaborating with one or more students without authorization, or otherwise failing to abide by the University or instructor’s rules governing the examination or academic exercise without the instructor’s permission.

 - Unauthorized possession of examination or other course materials: Acquiring or possessing an examination or other course materials without authorization by the instructor.